Offline password manager

 Works offline Always Limited

-Cost model One-time payment Annual subscription
+Cost model Free (open source) Annual subscription

 Multi-device sync Manual (USB, file copy) Automatic via cloud